19 Perennial Plants For Florida Garden Spaces

 Shrimp Plant grows in the form of a bush, which, with proper care, reaches 2 m in height.

-The Shrimp Plant is an excellent choice amongst Florida perennials if you want something striking.
+The shrimp plant is an excellent choice amongst Florida perennials if you want something striking.
 The flowers grow in a unique shape and configuration, featuring a lovely golden color.
 You can grow this perennial in either partial shade or partial sun.

-One feature of the Shrimp Plant is how it blooms throughout the year as long as you live somewhere warm (Florida definitely qualifies).
-If you want your Shrimp Plants to thrive, give them high-nutrition organic soil.
+One feature of the shrimp plant is how it blooms throughout the year as long as you live somewhere warm (Florida definitely qualifies).
+If you want your shrimp plants to thrive, give them high-nutrition organic soil.

 Final Thoughts